-Note that SUNY Poly tests its entire emergency notification system two times per year, and its siren and fire alarms three times per year.
+Note that NYCREATES tests its entire emergency notification system annually, and its siren and fire alarms three times per year.
 Pursuant to its procedures, fire drills are not announced, and testing of the other emergency systems may be announced or unannounced.
-For more information on the emergency notification system, contact the University Police Department.
+For more information on the emergency notification system, contact the University Police Department and/or the NYCREATES Security Department.